 What causes pustule?
 6 possible conditions

-Pustules are easily identifiable.
+Pustules are easy to identify.
 They appear as small bumps on the surface of your skin.
-The bumps are usually white, or red with white in the center.
-The bump may be painful to the touch and the skin around the bump may be red and inflamed.
+The bumps are usually white or red with white in the center.
+They may be painful to the touch and the skin around the bump may be red and inflamed.

-If you experience any of the following symptoms along with the pustules, you should seek medical attention immediately:
+If you experience any of the following symptoms along with pustules, you should go to the nearest emergency room immediately:

 - warm skin in the area of pustules

 - pain in the area containing the pustules

 - large pustules that are extremely painful

 Small pustules may simply go away without treatment.
 If small pustules persist, it’s helpful to wash your face using warm water and a mild facial cleanser.
 Doing this twice per day will help remove any oil buildup, which is the main cause of acne.
 Just make sure to use your fingertips instead of a washcloth to cleanse your face.
 Scrubbing pustules with a washcloth may further irritate your skin.

 You may also want to use over-the-counter (OTC) acne medications, soaps, or creams to treat small acne pustules.
 The best topical products for treating pustules contain peroxide, salicylic acid, and sulfur.
 However, these treatments should never be used in your genital area.
 Those with sulfur allergies should also make sure to avoid using any products that contain sulfur.